ZacharyShonk/Cync/README.md

 # Cync

+> A blazing-fast, I/O-efficient Python tool for local file synchronization.

 **Cync** is a fast and efficient local file synchronization tool.
 It detects and syncs changes with minimal disk I/O, making updates faster and more resource-friendly.